1943 Auckland Rugby League season: Lower grades

 The junior control board advised in October that the J.F.W.
 Dickson Medal, presented for the best behaved player was won by M. Ryan of the Pt Chevalier club, and the trophy for the runner up was awarded to Alec Dracevich of Glenora.
 Pt Chevalier won the Davis Points Shield and the Tracy Inglis Shield for scoring the most championship points in all grades.
 They had a particularly successful season, winning the 3rd, 5th, and 7th grades, and also winning the 7th grade knockout competition.
-The 3rd grade side won the championship beating City in the final after both sides had a 14–2 record.
+The 3rd grade side won the championship beating City on October 16 in the final after both sides had a 14–2 record.
 The New Zealand Herald and Auckland Star devoted almost no coverage whatsoever to any grade below the senior competition and as a result it is unknown how many teams played in any of the lower grades and from what clubs.
 On September 30 however the Auckland Star did report that in addition to Point Chevalier's grade wins, Richmond Rovers won the fourth grade, and Mt Albert won the sixth grade.

 Despite no coverage of lower grade competitions the Ellerslie United club advertised the opponents and venue of their lower grade sides throughout the season and so the following lists of teams in those particular grades have been compiled along with a June 26 program.